mikkelbue/tinyDA/README.md

 * State dependent - Cui et al. (2018)

 ### Diagnostics
-* Convert tinyDA chain to ArviZ InferenceData object for near-unlimited diagnostics!
+* Convert a tinyDA chain to an ArviZ InferenceData object for near-unlimited diagnostics!

 ## Usage
 Documentation is available at [Read the Docs](https://tinyda.readthedocs.io/en/latest/).
 A few illustrative examples are available as Jupyter Notebooks in the root directory.
 Below is a short summary of the core features.